USS Wompatuck: First Battle of Manzanillo

 On 30 June 1898, Wompatuck joined the gunboats USS Hist and USS Hornet in reconnoitering the port of Manzanillo, Cuba.
 They encountered the Spanish 30-displacement ton gunboat Centinela near Niguero Bay; Wompatuck′s draft was too great for her to pursue Centinela as she retreated into shallow water near the coast, but Hist and Hornet followed her and, after they exchanged fire with Centinela and with Spanish troops on shore, Centinela′s crew beached her.

 The three American ships then proceeded to Manzanillo itself, where they found numerous merchant ships and six Spanish warships, the gunboats Cuba Española, Delgado Parejo, Estrella, Guantánamo, and Guardián and the sailing vessel Maria; Cuba Española, Guardián, and Maria were functioning as immobile armed pontoons.
 Second in column, Wompatuck followed Hist′s lead and opened fire on the Spanish ships as soon as she reached firing range.
 The Spanish ships responded with an intense fusillade of their own.
-Wompatuck′s forward 3-pounder fired only seven rounds before the stress sheared off rivets at the base of the mount, rendering it useless, forcing Jungen to ordered her helm to be put over to starboard, causing Wompatuck to maneuver out of column formation but allowing her to bring her after battery to bear.
+Wompatuck′s forward 3-pounder fired only seven rounds before the stress sheared off rivets at the base of the mount, rendering it useless, forcing Jungen to order her helm to be put over to starboard, causing Wompatuck to maneuver out of column formation but allowing her to bring her after battery to bear.
 Jungen reported that this permitted his vessel to maintain a "brisk...and well-directed" fire.

 A Spanish shell, meanwhile struck Hornet and severed a steam line.
-Escaping steam scalded three men, and least one of whom died.
+Escaping steam scalded three men, and at least one of whom died.
 Wompatuck, seeing Hornet in distress, stopped, backed down, and passed Hornet a tow line which Wompatuck′s crew had laid out with foresight earlier that afternoon as she had cleared for action.
 After her first attempt to pull Hornet out of danger failed, Wompatuck came alongside to make certain that the towing hawser was securely fastened.
 Meanwhile, the Spanish had noticed that Hornet was disabled.
 The two-ship "nest" provided too good a target to pass up, and the Spaniards concentrated their gunfire on Wompatuck and Hornet.
 A "hot and uncomfortable" fire from cannon, mortars, and small arms soon fell around the two American warships.
 Wompatuck took three minor-caliber shell hits, one of which holed her port whaleboat and passed 4 ft from Lieutenant Jungen.
 As the two American vessels crept out of danger, a sloop full of Spanish soldiers approached them from their disengaged side, hoping that the Americans were too busy to notice them.
 However, Hornet′s gunners sighted them and got off a well-placed 6-pounder shell which they reported sank the sloop.
 During the ensuing 55-minute duel, no ships – except possibly the sloop – were lost on either side, but the American ships claimed to have sunk a Spanish "torpedo boat."

 After undergoing repairs, Wompatuck assisted Hist and Hornet in breaking Spanish undersea cables between Media Luna and Quizaro Island on 11 July 1898.